matdon90/random.IT/README.md

 |------------|--------|-------------------------|---------------------------------------------------------|
 | ListGuid   | GET    | /api/guid/{guidNumbers} | Returns list with number of GUIDs declared in {guidNumbers} parameter |

 API command ListGuid allows user to retrieve list of version 4 GUIDs.
-Res Response is paginated:
+Response is paginated:
 * its default page size is 10 and cannot be higher than 30
 * default page number is 1 and cannot be lower than 1